haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/Staging.md

 ### Customization

-You can customize a grid using the standard grid settings located above the grid or by directly manipulating the corresponding UI components.
+You can customize a grid using the standard grid settings located above the grid or by directly manipulating the corresponding UI 组件.

-#### Timeline/Grid view UI components
+#### Timeline/Grid view UI 组件

 You can manipulate the timeline view and the grid view of a dashboard in the `app\code\Magento\Staging\view\adminhtml\ui_component\staging_update_grid.xml` configuration file as a [simple grid](devdocs.magento.com/guides/v2.2/ui_comp_guide/components/ui-listing-grid.html) with the following custom settings: